learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 <img src="images/schema_detailed.png" width="500">

 You can see that the master structure is a dictionary and has a key named `'response'`.
-The value associated with the `'response'` key is also a dictionary and has two keys: `'data'` and `'meta'`.
+The value associated with the `'response'` key is also a dictionary and has two keys: `'docs'` and `'meta'`.
 As you continue to examine the schema hierarchy, you'll notice the vast majority of the elements comprising this data structure, in this case, are dictionaries.

 ## Loading the Data File